tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Hello Retry Request

-When this message will be sent:

-> Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientHello did not contain sufficient information to
+Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientHello did not contain sufficient information to